0xPolygon/polygon-docs/docs/security/contact.md

 # Contact us
-Polygon Labs Security Organization is happy to talk to you.
-Feel free to reach us out at: security@polygon.technology
+Polygon Labs Security organization is happy to talk to you.
+Feel free to reach out to us at: security@polygon.technology